JoelK27/UFC_Predictor/README.md

 # UFC_Predictor

-Semester project for AI and Data Science.
+Semester project for AI and Data Science
-A classification model to determine the winner and analyze key factors for UFC fights using data accumulated between July 2016 and November 2024.
+A machine learning pipeline to predict the winner, fight outcome (finish or decision), and number of rounds for UFC fights, using data from July 2016 to November 2024.

 ---

 ## Project Overview

-This project builds a machine learning model to predict the outcome of UFC fights and analyzes the most important influencing factors.
+This project develops several machine learning models to predict key aspects of UFC fights:
+- **Winner prediction:** Which fighter will win.
+- **Outcome prediction:** Whether the fight ends by finish or decision.
+- **Rounds prediction:** The expected number of rounds the fight will last.

-The entire workflow is organized as Python scripts and is fully reproducible.
+All scripts are written in Python and the workflow is fully reproducible.

 ---